 |Bachelor of Science in Computer Science:|

-The Computer Science major (Science option) is accredited by the Computing Accreditation Commission (CAC) of the Accreditation Board for Engineering and Technology (ABET).
+The Computer Science major (Science option) is accredited by the Computing Accreditation Commission (CAC) of the ABET, www.abet.org.
 This major is designed for students who plan to apply their computing knowledge in scientific or engineering environments including software engineering.
 It is also designed for students who plan to seek advanced degrees in computer science or a related discipline.

 Bachelor of Science in Information Systems:

 The Information Systems major (Business option) is designed for students who plan to apply their computing knowledge in business environments as applications programmers and systems analysts.
 It is also designed for students who plan to seek advanced degrees in business administration, management, or management information systems.